google-deepmind/mujoco/README.md

 further exposes a large number of utility functions for computing physics-related quantities.

-We also provide Python bindings and a plug-in for the [Unity] game engine.
+We also provide [Python bindings] and a plug-in for the [Unity] game engine.

 ## Documentation

-MuJoCo's documentation is available at [mujoco.readthedocs.io], which serves webpages derived from the [documentation source files].
+MuJoCo's documentation can be found at [mujoco.readthedocs.io].
+Upcoming features due for the next release can be found in the [changelog] in the latest branch.

 ## Getting Started